Parent wellbeing during COVID-19 and isolation, quarantine or lockdown: why it’s important

 Planning your approach to paid work during COVID-19

-If you’re doing paid work during the pandemic and lockdown, it can help to plan how you’ll approach work and caring responsibilities.
+If you’re doing paid work during the pandemic and isolation, quarantine or lockdown, it can help to plan how you’ll approach work and caring responsibilities.
 Your plan will depend both on your work and your family situation, but the ideas below might get you started:

 - Check your employer’s flexible work arrangements.
 All parents with children of school age or younger have the right to request a flexible work arrangement.
 You might be able to negotiate part-time or reduced hours.